Essex: “Home of the Ballestone Mansion, a historic place!” Read Guide >

 The cost of living index for Essex is on par with the median for the rest of Maryland, and 25 percent above the national median.
 Rental housing prices in some parts of Maryland are right up there with the highest in the nation, but the good news for those looking for an apartment in Essex is that the median rental rate here is almost 30 percent lower than the Maryland median.
 Also, the owner-occupied percentage here is not as much as that of most cities, with almost half of the residential property renter-occupied.
 Some cities have as much as a 92 percent owner-occupancy.

-One thing to note is that a high renter occupancy does not automatically translate to a high number of available rental property.
+One thing to note is that a high renter occupancy does not automatically translate to a high number of available rental properties.
 This is definitely the case in Essex, with a low 4 percent rental vacancy level.
 A low rental vacancy in any community puts more pressure on renters who have to work harder to find good rental property.
 Fortunately, we have some tips to help improve your chances of finding a sweet piece of Essex to call your own.

 Features and Amenities Make a list of all of the features and amenities you prefer in an apartment.
 For instance, some rental packages include utilities like electricity, water, and gas in the rent, meaning you don’t have to pay for one or two of those utilities.
 Such a perk adds up when you calculate how much you’ve saved on gas, electric, and water bills at the end of each payment cycle.
 Other amenities and features provided by certain apartments include perks like a fitness center, wheelchair access, a pool, and a fully (or partly) furnished apartment.
 An apartment that comes with basics like a microwave oven, refrigerator, carpeting, dishwasher, gas cooker, and even a television, will save you some money in furnishing.